oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/c-lab-two-opsi/opsi.md

       ![Apply Policy](./images/opsi-apply-policy.png " ")

-5. Once the mode is enabled the overview page will now show resource information for the OperationsInsights compartment, notice the upper-right hand corner will show Demo Mode is now ON for your session.
+5. Once the demo mode is enabled the overview page will now show resource information for the OperationsInsights compartment, notice the upper-right hand corner will show Demo Mode is now ON for your session.
 When you would like to exit demo mode you can either click the disable link in the corner or click the **Disable Demo Mode** button where you initially enabled it on the overview page.

       ![Demo Mode ON](./images/opsi-demo-mode-on.png " ")